hugotms/trader/README.md

 # Trader

-This algorithm has been created by Hugo TOMASI in order to be used with Bitpanda Pro API server.
+This algorithm has been created by Hugo TOMASI in order to be used with One Trading API server.
 It is used to monitor your assets fluctuation and sell them if necessary.

 In any case would this program be allowed to buy any currency on your behalf, unless you specify it (see variables below).

 ## Requirements

-For this to work, you must have a Bitpanda Pro account that have been verified and an API key (with at least the `Read` and `Trade` scopes).
+For this to work, you must have a One Trading account that have been verified and an API key (with at least the `Read` and `Trade` scopes).

 No active order is necessarry to allow the program to run.
 If you have some running orders, this program will pick them and monitor them, until it (or you) cancel the active trade.